UndREST-Labs/.github/profile/README.md

 ### 🧠 SpeQL *(coming soon)*
 Query and reason about API behaviour.

-- Analyse patterns across requests
+- Analyse patterns across API specifications
-- Detect anomalies and drift
+- Detect known anti-patterns across all documented API specs
-- Turn raw API activity into insight
+- Turn raw API activity into insight - SpeQL is the engine that feeds APISpy

 ---